anoopsarkar/compilers-class/faq.md

 * Do not email the TAs directly (without cc:ing the instructor) under any circumstance.
 * Before you email or post to the discussion board **read this FAQ**.

+### How to ask a question

+How to ask a question on the [discussion board on Coursys]({{ site.coursys }}discussion/):

+* Do not ask two or more questions in the same topic.
+Ask each question as a separate topic.
+* First check your code on a CSIL Linux machine.
+If the problem goes away then the issue is with your development environment.
+* Describe your computing environment, e.g. Running Ubuntu Linux 16.04 and gcc version 5.4 on a VirtualBox VM.
+Depending on the complexity of your problem, more details might be required.
+If you are using a CSIL Linux machine just the hostname is sufficient.
+* If you are using a Windows machine then installing Ubuntu on a virtual machine as using that as your dev environment is a good idea.
+We cannot offer help debugging your home computing environment.
+* Do tell us what steps you take to invoke the problem, as well as what you've tried so far to fix it.
+* Do not open a new issue if there already exists an older one that asks the same question.
+First read through any issues that seem related to your own question before you post on the discussion board.
+This will save everybody time.

 ### Grading

 * The grade for the course is computed using the final marks which are a weighted average of each activity as defined on the [main page](index.html).